NithinKumarMakani/NithinKumarMakani/README.md

 ## 💡 About Me

-I'm an enthusiastic and dedicated individual with a strong foundation in Python programming, eager to explore emerging technologies and apply my skills in real-world projects.
+I'm an enthusiastic and dedicated individual with a strong foundation in Java programming, eager to explore emerging technologies and apply my skills in real-world projects.
 I'm passionate about coding, continuous learning, and building things that make life easier.

 ---

 ## 💻 Skills & Technologies

 ### 👨‍💻 Languages:
+- Java
 - Python
 - HTML, CSS, JavaScript
-- Pandas, Matplotlib, Tableau
+- React, RestAPI
+- MySQL, MongoDB

 ### 🧰 Tools & Technologies:
 - Git & GitHub